Zulko/gix/README.md

 This project is an exploration of what is achievable in a browser, and it comes with many thanks to all the projects that made it possible:

-- The editor is written in Vue and uses the Buefy components library.
+- The editor is written with `VueJS` and uses the `Buefy` components library, complemented with widget libraries (`vue-color`, `vue-emoji-picker`).
-- Gif generation is courtesy of GIF.js
+- The reading of GIFs is done using libraries `gif-frames` and `gif-infos`.
+GIF generation is provided by `GIF.js`.
+The element-to-frame-pixels rendering is done with `canvg`.
-- Undo/Redo, save-project-in-browser courtesy of vuex and vuex-persisted-state.
+- Undo/Redo, save-project-in-browser courtesy of `vuex` and `vuex-persisted-state`.
-- Projects can fit in URLs thanks to pako and base64url
+- Projects can fit in URLs thanks to `pako` (for zipping) and `base64url` (to form url-friendly data).
-- Google fonts are downloaded with vue-webfont-loader
+- Google fonts are downloaded with vue-webfont-loader.
+- The rest is courtesy of your browser, and this includes in-browser SVG rendering (fonts, image transformations), video reading, image reading and encoding (JPEG, PNG).

 ## Contribute